David N. Weil

-David Nathan Weil (born 1961) is the James and Merryl Tisch Professor of Economics at Brown University.
+David Nathan Weil (born 1960) is the James and Merryl Tisch Professor of Economics at Brown University.
 Weil's scholarship has focused on economic growth and demographic economics.
 Between 2015 and 2018, Weil chaired Brown's Department of Economics.

-Education and Research
+Education and research

 Weil received a Bachelor of Arts in history from Brown University in 1982.
+Two faculty members there who particularly influenced his later career path were Naomi Lamoreaux and John Vernon Henderson.
 He completed his doctorate in economics at Harvard University in 1990.

-Weil's most widely cited paper is "A Contribution to the Empirics of Economic Growth," coauthored with Gregory Mankiw and David Romer and published in the Quarterly Journal of Economics in 1992.
-The paper argues that the Solow growth model, once augmented to include a role for human capital, does a reasonably good job of explaining international differences in standards of living.
-According to Google Scholar, it has been cited more than 20,000 times, making it one of the most cited articles in the field of economics.
+Weil's most famous paper is “A Contribution to the Empirics of Economic Growth”, which was coauthored with Greg Mankiw and David Romer, published in the Quarterly Journal of Economics in 1992.
+The paper argues that the Solow growth model, once augmented to include a role for human capital, explains reasonably well international differences among countries in standards of living and rates of economic growth.
+According to Google Scholar, it has been cited more than 26,000 times, which makes it one of the most cited articles in the field of economics.